 At its core, Splunk provides a variety of tools and businesses intelligence software to collect, manage and analyze all the data various organizations make.
 This includes everything from machine learning and application analysis to cybersecurity and business analytics.
 The win is that SPLK’s applications are set-up to use a simple website-style interface.
 You don’t need to be a developer to use or understand the software.

 Naturally, all of this love for Big Data has created some big revenues for the tech stock.
-Over the last quarter, revenues jumped over 40% year-over-year.
-This was now the 27th consecutive quarter of beating estimates.
-Moreover, the firm’s loss per share has narrowed.
+In Q4, revenues jumped 35% year-over-year.

 When it comes to tech stocks, Splunk is the reigning big data king.